SysKitTeam/docs-point/point-collaborators/manage-workspaces/manage-custom-metadata.md

 ## Filter Workspaces by Metadata

-When generating a report, it can now include and be filtered by the specific custom metadata that was set up.
+When generating a report, it can include and be filtered by the specific custom metadata that was set up.

+As you’re starting your cleanup and planning on implementing automated governance, **use the metadata filed to segment your Teams and Sites into priority tiers**.

+On your sites report filter out e.g. Externally shared (+) inactive (+) Teams, and apply the metadata field “Priority 1”.
+This way, **the mentioned subset of teams/sites will always be available through most reports**, automated governance application and other.

 To generate a report with custom metadata, take the following steps: